Background notes on relationships and sexual health education topics

 Body image is a major personal concern for young Australian males and females.
 Media and advertising has a powerful effect on contributing to a negative body image amongst adolescents.

-A health promoting school is one that constantly strengthens its capacity as a healthy setting for living, learning and working.
+A health promoting school is one that considers the broad health needs of all school community members and constantly strengthens its capacity as a healthy setting for living, learning and working.